 2018 was a breakthrough year for the 31-year-old, which ended with a career-best ranking, Grand Slam titles, and upset singles victories against some of the best players in world.

 After winning Paralympic gold in the doubles in 2016, and his first Grand Slam doubles title at last year’s Australian Open, it came as no surprise that Davidson finished the year ranked world No. 4 in the singles and No. 2 in the doubles.

 “Winning the Australian Open was a huge highlight of my career to date, and doing something like that with one of your best mates is pretty special,” Davidson said.

-For the athlete who went from a wild card entry at the Rio 2016 Paralympic Games to cementing himself firmly in the top 10 within a year, Davidson knows achieving his goal will take commitment.
-He trains up to six days a week on court with coach François Vogelsberger, on top of gym, fitness and chair-skill sessions at Melbourne Park.
-If that’s not enough, he also trains with a strength and conditioning coach at Woodford Sports Science Consulting whenever he is home.
+For the athlete who went from a wild card entry at the Rio 2016 Paralympic Games to cementing himself firmly in the top 10 in just a year, Davidson knows achieving his goal will take commitment.
+He trains up to six days a week on-court with coach François Vogelsberger, works with a strength and conditioning coach, and somehow also finds time for gym, fitness and chair skill sessions.

 “Life has changed in a big way for me post Rio.
-It was a bit of a short road for me leading there [after a ten year hiatus from wheelchair tennis] so things really picked up with the momentum we created after the Games.
-It was something I never imagined myself doing but it only made me more hungry to put in a full four-year cycle and get back there to do it all again in Tokyo.”
+It was a bit of a short road for me leading there [after a 10-year hiatus from wheelchair tennis], so things really picked up with the momentum we created after the Games.
+It was something I never imagined myself doing, but it only made me more hungry to put in a full four-year cycle and get back there to do it all again in Tokyo.”

-Davidson says he often reflects on the impact his comeback into the sport has made on his life.
+Davidson says he often reflects on the impact his comeback to the sport has made on his life.

-The Australian Open wheelchair tennis tournament begins this Wednesday (23 January), with the finals scheduled on Australia Day.
+The Australian Open wheelchair tennis tournament begins this Wednesday (23 January).

 By Sascha Ryner, APC Media